 SPN 326.
-Women Weaving Histories: Short Narratives by Latin American Female Writers (Also WGS 326) (Not offered 2008-09).
-We will focus on short stories written in the 20th century by women throughout the Latin American region, including Isabel Allende (Chile), Elena Poniatowska (México), Luisa Velenzuela (Argentina), Rosario Ferré (Puerto Rico), Laura Antillano (Venezuela), María Teresa Solaris (Perú), Helena Araujo (Colombia), Clarice Lispector (Brasil), Claribel Alegría (El Salvador/Nicaragua), among others.
+Women Weaving Histories: Short Narratives by Latin American Female Writers (Fall; Moyano).
+We will focus on short stories written in the 20th century by women throughout the Latin American region, including Isabel Allende (Chile), Elena Poniatowska (México), Luisa Velenzuela (Argentina), Rosario Ferré (Puerto Rico), Laura Antillano (Venezuela), María Teresa Solaris (Perú), Helena Araujo (Colombia), Clarice Lispector (Brasil), Claribel Alegría (El Salvador/ Nicaragua), among others.
 We will examine how these women have fictionalized their political and social realities and called into question the myths surrounding their existence; how their narratives subvert notions of national history, and of female identity and sexuality in relation to private and public spaces.
 Prerequisite: Spanish 203 or permission of the instructor.
-GenEd: CDLA
+GenEd: HuL, LCC

 SPN 327.
-The Nation at Home: Family and Nationhood in Spanish American Theater (Winter; Garcia).
+The Nation at Home: Family and Nationhood in Spanish American Theater (Not offered 2009-10).
 An introduction to the study of the dramatic genre through the analysis and discussion of representative works by Spanish American playwrights (Triana, Wolff, Diaz, Gambaro, Argüelles, Berman, Canales, among others).
 Theoretical readings and diverse critical approaches to theater frame the course around the representation of family as a microcosm in which narratives of nationhood are contested, revised, and imagined.
 Prerequisite: Spanish 203 or permission of the instructor.
-GenEd: CDLA
+GenEd: HuL, LCC